SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 ### Comparison

-As can be seen, the position based domain requires more initial condition information to be properly defined since the absolute position information is required.
-Thereore based on the model being described, it may be more natural to choose one domain over the other.
+As can be seen, the position-based domain requires more initial condition information to be properly defined, since the absolute position information is required.
+Therefore, based on the model being described, it may be more natural to choose one domain over the other.

 Let's define a quick function to simplify and solve the 2 different systems.
-Note we will solve with a fixed time step and a set tolerance to compare the numerical differences.
+Note, we will solve with a fixed time step and a set tolerance to compare the numerical differences.

 ```@example connections
 function simplify_and_solve(damping, spring, body, ground)